Search

 AVIVA: How did you get started with hairstyling?

-Well, I started out as a failed art student at Frostburg State University in Western Maryland which I left after one year.
+AT: Well, I started out as a failed art student at Frostburg State University in Western Maryland which I left after one year.
 I worked a summer of retail hell and then my mom actually urged me to check the new Paul Mitchell school that opened near me.
 As soon as I stepped in the door, I knew it was for me.
 While I was in school I worked at a successful salon in Rockville, MD and after I graduated, I snipped the strings holding me and moved to NY with my friend and fellow hair stylist Devin.

 Musicians: